-Currently this class is divided into Art History I & II, offered in alternative years; students need not take them in order.
+and communicated their experiences through art-making by exploring art in its historic and cultural contexts.
+Here students are welcomed into the world of global art as active participants, engaging with its forms and content as they research, discuss, read, and write about art artists, art making, and responses to and interpretations of art.
 This course is designed for upper class students who have had World History, and ideally also a Regular Middle or High School Art Elective class.

-Art History I will cover: Global Prehistory; Ancient Near East; Early and Later Asian, Ancient Egypt, Ancient Greece and Aegean; Etruscan and Roman; Jewish, Early Christian and Byzantine; Islamic; Early Medieval and Romanesque; Gothic; and Early Renaissance.

-Art History II will cover: Early Renaissance; High Renaissance and Reformation; Seventeenth Century European; Colonial Americas; Indigenous American; African, European and Colonial/Early American; Later European and American, 1840-1910; Modern European and American, 1900-1945; Modern Art after 1945.

-Course #717 - High School Ceramics Elective (02)

-This semester course is designed to give students an in-depth experience working with the medium of clay.
-Throughout the semester, students will create multiple projects utilizing a variety of hand building techniques and gain some experience throwing pottery on the wheel.
-They will also learn foundational skills such as wedging and joining techniques.
-In addition to hands-on work, students will be expected to complete two short research papers: one on either a ceramic or glazing method, and another on a ceramic artist.
-Students may take this course more than once, though expectations for student growth and achievement will increase commensurate with experience.

-Course #718 - High School Painting Elective (02)
+The class covers a variety of areas which changes slightly from year-to-year and includes: Global Prehistory; Ancient Near East; Early and Later Asian, Ancient Egypt, Ancient Greece and Aegean; Etruscan and Roman; Jewish, Early Christian and Byzantine; Islamic; Early Medieval and Romanesque; Gothic; Early Renaissance; High Renaissance and Reformation; Seventeenth Century European; Colonial Americas; Indigenous American; African, European and Colonial/Early American; Later European and American, 1840-1910; Modern European and American, 1900-1945; Modern Art after 1945.
+Course #717 - HS Advanced Art - Focus on Ceramics & Painting Grades 10-12 Elective (02) This is an upper level art course and requires HS Art as a prerequisite.
+Credits: 5 This year-long course is designed to give students an in-depth experience working with two major art mediums, clay and acrylic paint.
+During the fall semester, students will focus on ceramics -the art of clay, creating multiple projects utilizing a variety of hand-building techniques and gain some experience throwing pottery on the wheel.
+They will also learn foundational skills such as wedging and joining techniques, as well as safe handling practices for clays and glazes.
+Students will not only have the opportunity to use earthenware clay and glazes, but the stoneware clays and glazes which are preferred by professional artists.
+During the Spring semester, students will shift to a focus on acrylic painting that will begin with an intellectual deep-dive into the Elements and Principles of Art as they specifically relate to painting.
+Students will be asked to complete a variety of works including, still lifes, landscapes, and portraiture including self-portraits.
+A particular emphasis of the course is having students focus on the interplay of light and shadow, as well as to develop a Painterly style.
+With instructor approval, students may take this course more than once, although expectations for student growth and achievement will increase commensurate with experience.
+MIDDLE SCHOOL ARTS COURSES Course # 770 - Middle School Art (Grade 7 & 8 Elective)

-This semester course is designed to give students an in-depth experience working with watercolor and acrylic paints.
-Students will be asked to complete paintings of both landscape and portraiture, as well as of still life and object studies.
-A particular emphasis of the course will be to have students focus on the interplay of light and shadow.
-In addition to hands-on assignments, students will be asked to complete two short research papers: one on a style of painting, and the second about a particular painter.
-Students may take this course more than once, though expectations for student growth and achievement will increase commensurate with experience.

-MIDDLE SCHOOL ARTS COURSES

-Course # 770 - Middle School Art (Grade 7 & 8 elective)